nih-cfde/usecases/personas/clinical-researcher.md

 has_children: false
 ---

-This user understands biology, and is comfortable with point and click interfaces, but does not use the command line or know any programming languages.
+This end user understands biology, and is comfortable with point and click interfaces, but does not use the command line or know any programming languages.

 ### Clinical Researcher